4n3ver/pollster-instructor/README.md

 + For IntelliJ WebStorm user:
 "uncheck File > Settings... > System Settings > Use safe write (save changes to a temporary file first)."

 + Coding style are enforced using `eslint`, rules of the coding style can be found in `.eslintrc` file.
-To check code style type (after installing dependencies)
+To check for code style, type (make sure to install dependencies beforehand)

     `$ eslint --fix`